Lansinoh Moms' Club

 Myth 3: Switching back and forth between breast and bottle is easy

 If you do have to introduce a bottle early, choose one that is designed specifically for breastfed babies.
 Look for a bottle that enables baby to use the same sucking motions he or she uses at the breast, and will help encourage baby to keep breastfeeding when you are together.
+Practicing paced bottle feeding can be really beneficial as well.
+This way baby gets as much milk as they need—not more, not less—and you can better learn to spot when they are hungry or full.

 Myth 4: If a baby nurses every hour, it’s a sign that mom isn’t producing enough milk

-It's absolutely normal for your baby to feed frequently in the beginning because their stomachs are so small at birth – about the size of a marble!
+It's absolutely normal for your baby to feed frequently in the beginning because their stomachs are so small at birth – about the size of a shooter marble!
 Breastmilk is easier to digest than formula so breastfed babies need to fill their tiny bellies frequently.
 It is also common for babies to “cluster feed” (frequent nursing) at certain times of the day and along their breastfeeding journey because of a growth spurt, usually around six weeks and then three, six and nine months of age.
 Again, it’s not about your milk supply – it’s about letting baby get the nourishment he or she needs.

 Myth 5: Breastfeeding mothers must use both breasts at each feeding